pdgilbert/eg_stm_hal/README.md

 compared to run time debugging.
 The downside is that Rust is newer than many alternatives, embedded Rust is even newer, and the hardware abstraction library (HAL) project is in active development.

-So, this is not yet easy territory for faint of heart newbies, or anyone on a strict timeline.
-For me, having spent many years dealing with cross platform desktop problems, HAL just makes a lot of sense.

 After awhile things that were a time consuming stumbling block become so obvious that it no longer seems necessary to mention them.
 That is why it is so hard to write beginner